 After using the Phantom X 5.5 on the greens, we can firmly attest that this mallet ranks among the best putters on the market for producing dependable roll with controllable distance.

-When assembling a set of golf clubs, some amateurs overlook how high-quality equipment can shorten the learning curve.
+When assembling a set of golf clubs, some amateurs overlook how high-quality golf equipment can shorten the learning curve.

 While a putter like the Phantom X 5.5 comes with a high cost, the improvement you can make on the greens with this superb putter is worth your consideration.